PAANCHAJANYA/Face-Datasets/README.md

 -	Make sure the subject's face covers 40-50% of the video frames
 -	Repeat the same procedure given above for each subject.
 Thus, in total, there will be six 20-second videos for each subject we intend to include in the dataset.

-An example of "The subject should be wearing spectacles and smiling" to help you understand the requirement can be found here.
+An example of "The subject should be wearing spectacles and smiling" to help you understand the requirement can be found <a href="https://drive.google.com/file/d/1qJMSfXdCw0Q3eMwdWx8bfVn4rXdGvyYF/view?usp=sharing">here</a>.

 <strong>Phase – 2:</strong>  After obtaining the videos, follow the steps below to perform first-hand dataset preparation: